TekBytes #5: The Current State of Cloud Security

 1. Implement multi-factor authentication (MFA).
 A bit like when you hear sports commentators or coaches talking about a losing team, the common thread is simply not doing the fundamentals / basics well.
 One of the most effective ways to improve cloud security is to require MFA for all users accessing cloud resources (not just root).
 Lack of MFA is like leaving your car door unlocked and crying out to have your vehicle taken for a Ferris Bueller-style joy ride!

-2. Regularly review and update security policies: It’s important for businesses to regularly review and update their security policies to ensure they are aligned with current best practices and standards, and these best practices are constantly evolving.
+2. Regularly review and update security policies.
+It’s important for businesses to regularly review and update their security policies to ensure they are aligned with current best practices and standards, and these best practices are constantly evolving.
 Things like access controls, password policies, data encryption, and incident response plans.
 By keeping security policies up-to-date and ensuring that all employees are aware of them, businesses can significantly reduce the risk of security breaches.

 3. Investigating the used of third-party security tools and services.
 Tools (if properly implemented) provide additional layers of protection, such as threat detection and monitoring, vulnerability scanning, data encryption, etc. Engaging security experts one-off or regularly to provide recommendations for improving their security posture, or simply outsourcing management of their cloud estates.